gipplab/math-content-similarity/data/Readme.md

 ZbRevQuality is only used as test dataset.

-# To view dataset's content offlie
+# To view dataset's content offline

 In order to view both the dataset's contents offline, we first use zbMATH Open [API](https://api.zbmath.org/v1/) to get contents of all documents of zbMATH Open in a casv file.
-This single file then can be used to obtain contents of both the datasets witgout again creating a separate file.
+This single file can then be used to obtain the contents of both datasets without again creating a separate file.

-To obtain all documents of zbMATH Open in  csv file.
+To obtain all documents of zbMATH Open in a CSV file.

 Run ```python zbMATHDocsData.py```

 Output: File zbMATHDocsData.csv created with fields
-- document_id = zbMATHOPen unique document idenfier
+- document_id = zbMATHOPen unique document identifier
 - text = review text
 - title = document title
 - msc = mathematics subject classification codes for the document